St. Paul private colleges fret over $15 minimum wage for work-study students

 As the council and Mayor Melvin Carter craft a minimum wage ordinance — which will almost certainly mandate a $15 hourly wage — the five private, nonprofit colleges and universities in the capital city want more time to phase it in for work-study students.

-Depending on time of year, up to 6,000 part-time undergraduates may be employed at Concordia University, Hamline University, the University of St. Thomas, St. Catherine University and Macalester College.
+Depending on time of year, a total of up to 6,000 undergraduates may be employed part-time at Concordia University, Hamline University, the University of St. Thomas, St. Catherine University and Macalester College.

-Students employed in work-study jobs work about 7.5 hours a week and earn an average wage of about $10.40 an hour, according to a recent report on the wage issue by the Citizens League.

 Council members will hear a presentation on the Citizens League report and hold a public hearing at 5:30 p.m.
 Wednesday at City Hall.